-- 1. Right-click the External Data Objects data source node labeled "Southwind" in the Model View tree and select Import>From ER/Studio Data Architect>Update Existing External Data Objects.... - 2.
-In the Location text box, browse to ...
-ERStudio Business Architect X.X\samples\ERStudio Data Architect Models\ and select the file named "Northwind.dm1 and click Open. - 3.
-Leave the data source name "Southwind". - Note: You can select the "Delete objects in model that aren't contained in source file."
+- Right-click the External Data Objects data source node labeled "Southwind" in the Model View tree, and then select Import > From ER/Studio Data Architect > Update Existing External Data Objects.... - 2.
+In the Location text box, browse to ...ERStudio Business Architect X.X.X\samples\ERStudio Data Architect Models\, select the file named "Northwind.dml," and then click Open.

+3. Leave the data source name "Southwind."

+NOTE: You can select the "Delete objects in model that aren't contained in source file."
 If you enable this option, any objects in the target model that do not match an object that you select in the source model for update is deleted.
 If this option is not selected, (it is not selected by default), none of the objects in the target model are deleted.
-For purposes of this session, select this option. - 4.
-Click Next and in the Model Selection dialog select the logical model "Territories" and click Next. - In the Object Selection dialog select the "Territories" folder from the Available Objects window and click .
+For purposes of this session, select this option.

+- 4. Click Next. - 5.
+In the Model Selection dialog, select the logical model "Territories," and then click Next. - 6.
+In the Object Selection dialog, select the "Territories" folder from the Available Objects window, and then click ▶.
 Your selection now appears in the Selected Entities list box.
-Notice that the folder labeled "Territories" does not appear in this list, only the four entities: Employee Territories, Region, Shippers, and Territories. - 6.
-When you click Finish a dialog opens telling you that the import was successful.
-Click Details>>... for information on what was imported.
-You can print or save this information. - 7.
+Notice that the folder labeled "Territories" does not appear in this list, only the four entities: Employee Territories, Region, Shippers, and Territories.

+- 7. When you click Finish, a dialog opens telling you that the import was successful.
+Click Details >>... for information on what was imported.
+You can print or save this information. - 8.
 Click OK and the new/updated objects appear in the "Southwind" node in the External Data Objects node.

-Session 9: Exporting External Data Objects to ER/Studio DA
+Session 9: Exporting external data objects to ER/Studio Data Architect